hongye612430/angular-draw-chem/README.md

 &#8722; make different cache 'instances',

-&#8722; add possibility to copy structures,

 &#8722; add 'align middle' tools (vertical and horizontal),

 &#8722; fix positioning of some labels,

 &#8722; enable adding text elements (e.g. for comments or adding reaction conditions over an arrow),

-&#8722; add a new bond type for showing undefined stereochemistry,

 &#8722; add possibility to select and change bonds,